To view "Two Very Different Houses" click here.

 transport.
 The Right Column depicts scenes from Qumran.

-The two beach photos below have their own notations.
+The three beach photos below have their own notations.

 THIS IS THE REAL AND FAMOUS FORTRESS MASADA BY THE DEAD SEA-